link to impact on health

 WITH YOUR PATIENTS WITH CVD RISK FACTORS

-Weight loss of 5% to 15% or more can improve11
+Weight loss of 5% to 15% or more can improve12,13

-• blood sugar levels
+• Blood sugar levels

-• lipids (cholesterol & triglycerides)
+• Lipids (cholesterol & triglycerides)

-• blood pressure
+• Blood pressure

-Obesity is caused by a range of factors
+Obesity is caused by a range of factors14,15

 LEARN THE CAUSES

-Patients may be waiting for HCPs to take that important first step and discuss weight management
+Patients may be waiting for health care professionals to discuss weight management

 START THE CONVERSATION